As I mentioned on my last

 After that's done, we need to pick out and install a nice ceiling fan for the room.
 I'd like to see if we can get something that matches the southwest sun theme, or even something suggesting a beach.
 I must also repaint all the woodwork and trim.
 I plan to go with a plain gloss or semi-gloss white.
 A final task is the doors.
 The previous painters slopped paint on the varnished wood and they look just awful.
 They're in pretty rough shape too and ultimately should be replaced, so I will not spend the time and effort to strip them and will likely just paint them.
 Once again, the color choice will be difficult but I'm starting to think a grayish tan may look nice and balance off the bright walls nicely.

-I mentioned in the previous blog, in my attempt to insulate the massive hole in basement wall that went to the crawl space under the back porch, I loosened one of the fittings First Brother in Law Randy installed for me.
+previous blog, in my attempt to insulate the massive hole in basement wall that went to the crawl space under the back porch, I loosened one of the fittings First Brother in Law Randy installed for me.
 Well, a second miracle happened: I managed to fix it.
 It no longer leaks and I have re-installed the insulation around the pipe.
 Plugging that hole has made a huge difference in the basement temperature.
 I should have tackled that long ago.

 Katia and Natasha enjoy the fire.
-Cindy refused to curl up
+Cindy refused to curl up on the floor for the picture. |

 In other news, we have had a lot of fires in our fireplace and I'm not sure which of my lovely ladies likes it more, Cindy, Katia, or Natasha.
 We've had so many fires that we have already begun to burn through the grate I purchased only a year or so ago and it is sagging in the middle.
 Our local Home Depot has already put the fireplace equipment on clearance and I just purchased an identical replacement for less than $20.
 For that price, it really doesn't matter if they don't last too long.
 We've gone through about two thirds of our full face cord of wood, which is about where I expected to be at this time.
 Cindy has even taken over fire maintenance when I'm not home.
 She will add logs to the fire and run to the garage for more wood as needed.
 This shows you how much she like the fire.